Education Program Information

 To be recommended to the State Board for Educator Certification (SBEC) for teacher certification, a student must have successfully met the following criteria:

-• In accordance with Article 6252-13c, Texas Civil Statutes, the Texas Commissioner of Education may suspend or revoke a teaching certificate, or refuse to issue a teaching certificate, for a person who has been convicted of a felony or misdemeanor for a crime that directly relates to the duties and responsibilities of the teaching profession.
+- In accordance with Article 6252-13c, Texas Civil Statutes, the Texas Commissioner of Education may suspend or revoke a teaching certificate, or refuse to issue a teaching certificate, for a person who has been convicted of a felony or misdemeanor for a crime that directly relates to the duties and responsibilities of the teaching profession.
 All applicants for Texas certificates will be screened for a record of felony or misdemeanor conviction through the Texas Department of Public Safety.
-Students must make application through the SBEC website and enclose the appropriate fee required for the certificate sought.
+Students must make an application through the SBEC website and enclose the appropriate fee required for the certificate sought.
 The Teacher Certification Officer will make recommendations based upon satisfactory completion of all requirements pertaining to certification.

-State Certification
+Elementary Certification

 English